Excise Tax Computation In Washington

 Are you selling a property in Washington?
 You should understand the real estate excise tax.
 This tax is a percentage of your selling price and determines how much money you receive after the sale.

-- Property Tax: You pay property taxes every year, but excise tax is only paid once when you sell.
+• Property Tax: You pay property taxes yearly, but excise tax is only paid once when you sell.

-- Impact of Excise Tax in Washington: Depending on the price, this tax can really change what you earn from selling.
+• Impact of Excise Tax in Washington: Depending on the price, this tax can change what you earn from selling.
 Knowing how the Washington excise tax affects you helps you plan better.

 What Are the Exemptions from Excise Tax?